qlik-demo-team/wp-qlik-saas-plugin/readme.txt

 4. Choose the previously downloaded zip file and click "Install Now".
 5. WordPress will install the plugin for you.
 Once complete, click on "Activate Plugin".
 Click the "Activate" button to complete the installation.
 6. The plugin is now installed and ready to Configure.

-== Frequently Asked Questions ==

-== Screenshots ==

-1. Admin Settings Page
-2. Shortcode with the sheet id
-3. Preview iframed sheet
-4. Shortcodes for mashup with object ids
-5. Helpdesk sheet 1 with object ids
-5. Helpdesk sheet 2 with object ids

-== Changelog ==

-= 1.0.7 =
-* Add object ids for mashups

-= 1.0.6 =
-* Support multiple shortcodes / sheet iframes in one page

-= 1.0.5 =
-* Init with iframing a sheet